Treasurer (privateer): Trading and Pocahontas' capture (1612-1613)

 In July, 1612, Samuel Argall took command of the Treasurer in England.
 Argall reached Virginia in September, after a 57-day direct route west--the fastest Transatlantic crossing recorded in the 1610s.

 In March, 1613 (N.S.), Argall sailed Treasurer up the Rappahannock River to explore, then up the Potomac River.
 He was informed by natives that "Pokerhuntas" was with the Patawomeck people at Passapatanzy, Virginia.

-At a village run by "Japazaws" (Iapassus), he invited a few of the Patawomeck leadership and Pocahontas to tour the ship and to spend the night aboard.
+At a village led by Japazaws (Iapassus), Argall invited a few of the Patawomeck leadership and Pocahontas to tour the ship and to spend the night aboard.
 The next morning, Argall absconded with Pocahontas to deliver her to the English at Jamestown.

 Some time before May, 1613, Samuel Argall manned a different ship (a frigate) to explore the Chesapeake and Eastern Shore.
 Treasurer was left with an unnamed master at Old Point Comfort, to be overhauled for a long-term "fishing voyage".

 Raiding French settlements (1613)

 Samuel Argall returned from Chesapeake exploration in May, 1613, to retake command of the Treasurer.
 This planned "fishing voyage" was actually a military action--Argall had instructions to stamp out French Jesuit colonization in "North Virginia" (present-day Maine).
 Aboard the Treasurer, Argall sacked French Acadian settlements of Saint-Saveur (on Mount Desert Island), Saint Croix Island, and Port-Royal.
 The raids lasted until November, 1613.